erhurunp/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Task Fourteen- Script to change owner and group owner of a file Task Fiften - Script to change owner and group of a symbolic link Task Sixteen - Script to change owner of a file assuming it's file was for another user
+Task Fourteen- Script to change owner and group owner of a file Task Fiften - Script to change owner and group of a symbolic link Task Sixteen - Script to change owner of a file assuming it's file was for another user Task Seventeen - Script to play Star wars episode IV on the terminal